ccluett/website/content/toroidal.md

 **Implementation Note on Chord/Pitch Distribution:**

-While the eventual goal is full integration with OpenProp for comprehensive design optimization, I use the current implementation with an interim method for establishing initial chord and pitch distributions based on aerodynamic principles.
+While the eventual goal is full integration with OpenProp for comprehensive design optimization, I currently use an interim method for establishing initial chord and pitch distributions.
 This approach adapts multi-row blade theory (Kerwin, Coney, and Hsin, 1986) by treating the forward and aft portions of the toroidal loop as distinct lifting surfaces with axial separation.
+This is not provided in the Github repository at the moment.

 *   A vortex-lattice lifting-line method analyzes the forward section to determine the downstream swirl velocity distribution.
 *   The aft section's circulation is then calculated, accounting for this incoming swirl and the freestream inflow.